United States : Safety by City

 OVERALL RISK : MEDIUM

 Jacksonville is somewhat safe to visit.
-Violent crime exists but it's not too common and most dangers are of the petty nature.
+Violent crime exists but it's not too common and most dangers are petty.
 Take the usual precaution measures when traveling here.

 TRANSPORT & TAXIS RISK : MEDIUM

 Transport is generally safe in Jacksonville though it has its dangers.
 You should count on pickpockets being very active in bus and train stations and especially on public transport.